 "A simple, mid-weight knit blanket over your sheets will provide added warmth, and it’s a great place to introduce a fall color to your bed.
 Earthy taupe, creamy ivory and goldenrod shades are natural picks for fall, but rich charcoal or moody navy can set a dramatic tone too."

 I would add that if you have a duvet that is warm enough already, simply folding a throw blanket in an autumnal hue at the foot of the bed will add a dose of color and texture, not to mention a layer of warmth that's easy to pull up as needed.

 If you start with an all-white base for your bedding, it's very easy to change the whole look of your bed with just a blanket.
-I've seen beds dressed in all-white bedding with a blanket — such as a classic wool plaid blanket or even a Mexican serape — pulled almost to the top of the bed for pattern and color.
+There are beds dressed in all-white bedding with a blanket — such as a classic wool plaid blanket or even a Mexican serape — pulled almost to the top of the bed for pattern and color.

-Sure, it's nice to have attractive bedding; but, or course, nothing is more important than the way your bed feels.
+Sure, it's nice to have attractive bedding; but of course, nothing is more important than the way your bed feels.
 To create a bed you'll want to crawl into on a chilly night, Garlough suggests that you:

 Dress the Floor